-- Select the application for the school year that you plan to attend college. - If you are applying for an upcoming summer session, it is recommended that you complete applications for both academic years.
+- Select the application for the school year that you plan to attend college. • - If you are applying for an upcoming summer session, it is recommended that you complete applications for both academic years.
 Once you have picked a college, check with your financial aid office about summer financial aid.
 Colleges vary on how they handle summer financial aid. - You will need to create a "Save Key" in case you need to save your application and finish it later.
 You can return within 45 days to complete and submit the FAFSA.
 Make sure to write down your Save Key somewhere safe so you don't forget. - You will then complete the seven sections listed as tabs at the top of the screen.
 The website will take you through each section. .
-You can click "Save" at the top of the screen at any time to save your entries as you go along. - You can get more information about each question by clicking the 🕐 icon next to the question on the online FAFSA.
+You can click "Save" at the top of the screen at any time to save your entries as you go along.